aamnah/js-clock/README.md

 ### A bit about the zones..

 The division of time was very methodical.
 I calculate the amount of time i have every day after taking away the time i'm asleep.
-Since 8 hours of sleep is reocmmended for a young adult like me, i'm left with 16 hours of time every day.
+Since 8 hours of sleep is recommended for a young adult like me, i'm left with 16 hours of time every day.
 Now, there are six ways i could be spending time, which are as follows:

 - **E**ntertainment (2.5 hrs)
 - **F**riends and Family (6 hrs)